mrmohamed3301/luckySevens/README.md

 5- The user will get the opportunity to play again at end of the game.

 Installing:
 There is no need for any installments.
-Just download the directory with the game files included and click the index file in the directory to run with your own browser.
+Just download the directory with the game files included and click the index.html file in the directory to run with your own browser.
 You can also place/grab the index file and drop/into your browser.

 Author: Mohamed Ahmed